castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 ### Prerequisites

-- Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for authentication
+- Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to authenticate
   - SSO via the AWS IAM Identity Center is currently not handled correctly if a separate sso-session section exists in the AWS CLI configuration.
     This issue can be [solved by](https://github.com/aws/aws-cdk/issues/27265) merging the sso-session section into the profile section.